 Anyway every day she’d go across the road to the the vicarage and walk through the hallway into the room at the end of the sprawling vicarage in Chalk Farm.
 The dining room looked out onto the garden.
 She would sit down at the typewriter and start answering the many letters he got from frightened, confused and desperate people.
 And then, one day, something really disturbing happened.
 At first she thought she could hear a baby crying…

-Well I won’t tell you the whole story, you can hear it on the walk (details below) but here’s a video of the man in action!
+Well I won’t tell you the whole story, you can hear it on the walk (details below) but below is a video of the man in action!

 Some of the stories I researched for the walk are quite well known but still bear repeating… like The phantom chicken of Pond Square and the albino pigs in the Fleet sewers.
 (Below)